metonym/svelte-highlight/README.md

 ## Terminal Output

 Use `AnsiOutput` to render terminal output that still contains ANSI [SGR](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters) escape codes.
-Colors, bold, dim, italic, and underline become styled HTML.
+Colors, bold, dim, italic, and underline become styled HTML, along with OSC 8 hyperlinks, carriage-return overwrites, and reverse/strikethrough.
 The parser is separate from highlight.js, so reach for it with build logs, CLI output, and test runners.

 ```svelte
 <script>